Fikerte-T/Fikerte-Portfolio/README.md

 # Microverse-Student-Project-1
 The purpose of this project is to create a personal portfolio website.
 The mobile version is done first.
 It starts with choosing a template from Figma and work on the first page.
 Flexbox is mainly used to position content in their respective sections.
 It continues with adding work pages and about-me page.
 It is mainly done with Flexbox and CSS Grid.
 The contact page which is the last part in the mobile version design is added which also makes use of Flexbox.
+The mobile menu is added using mainly Javascript and some CSS.
 Next the desktop version for the entire content is designed and styled using mainly media query.

 [Link to the online version](https://fikerte-t.github.io/Microverse-Student-Project-1/)